duclos034/ECommerce-Project/README.md

 1.0 of the website is here!
+Now including the famous "Fish Of The Day" feature!
 This was my software engineering project from Spring of 2025, it has finished it's main dev cycle and is now in a usable form(in theory though there is no real listings here it is a simulated web store).